refraction-ray/general-notes/projects/ML in Physics.md

 * Construct the NN from statistical inference perspective, which is orthodox in modern machine learning interpretations.
 Also, link partition function in physics with the statistical inference is very typical ML based approach recently.
 * Test on MNIST dataset.
 Of course, everyone like MNIST.
 The features of the images are too obvious to make the dataset as a reasonable benchmark.
-* Treat the partition function in the statistics inference framwork, which is promising.
+* Treat the partition function in the statistics inference framework, which is promising.

 **Comments**: